flyx/OpenGLAda/README.md

 OpenGLAda enriches the original API with concepts and features provided by Ada, like object orientation, type safety and generics.

-In addition to the core OpenGL API, wrappers for GLU and GLFW are also included.
-GLU is the standardized OpenGL Utility Library, while GLFW is a third-party library that provides functions to create a window or a fullscreen display with an OpenGL context on it.
-GLFW also inlcudes functions for basic input handling.
+In addition to the core OpenGL API, a wrapper for GLFW is also included.
+GLFW is a third-party library that provides functions to create a window or a fullscreen display with an OpenGL context on it.
+GLFW also includes functions for basic input handling.

 OpenGLAda supports MacOSX, Windows and Linux with X11.
 It may also work